jellyfin/jellyfin.org/docs/general/testing/upgrades.md

 ## Stable vs. Unstable

-Which install type to pick depends on your needs; ultimately, Unstable is for testing new things, while Stable is for running a server for others to use reliably.
+Which install type to pick depends on your needs; Ultimately, Unstable is for testing new things, while Stable is for running a server for others to use reliably.

 - Stable provides the most consistent and predictable user experience.
 A particular major release (e.g. 10.8.z, 10.9.z) will not introduce, remove, or change major features or functionality (with minor caveats for security).
 Bugfixes are provided in point releases, which are released as needed during the lifecycle of the major release in response to bugfixes and security advisories.
 Most users should generally use Stable releases, as this will ensure maximum uptime and consistency for your end users.